Professional practice

 John enjoys and has experience of working with experts in connection with valuation disputes.
 His cases frequently involve an insolvency element, and he has experience of claims brought by and against insolvency office-holders.

-Delivery Hero v Mastercard: acting (with Richard Millett KC) for Mastercard in a dispute over a terminated contract; trial in the Commercial Court anticipated in 2025.
+Delivery Hero v Mastercard: acting (with Richard Millett KC) for Mastercard in a dispute over a terminated contract.
+Commercial Court trial listed for 2.5 weeks in October 2025.

-FIMBank v Discover Investment Corp (2024, unreported): Obtained an English winding-up order on behalf of the petitioning bank, over the respondent Liberian company.
+FIMBank v Discover Investment Corp (2024): Obtained an English winding-up order on behalf of the petitioning bank, over the respondent Liberian company.

-Suppipat v Narongdej.
+Suppipat v Narongdej [2023] EWHC 1988 (Comm).
 Acted for the 11th and 13th defendants (respectively CEO of a substantial Thai bank and Senior Partner in a leading Thai law firm), in a US$1-2 billion conspiracy claim brought predominantly under Thai law, which culminated in a 20-week trial between October 2022 and March 2023.
 Listed by The Lawyer as one of the top 20 cases of 2022.
 (Led by Ruth den Besten KC.)

 E D & F Man Capital Markets Limited v Come Harvest Holdings Ltd [2022] EWHC 229 (Comm).
 Acted for the claimant financial brokerage firm, in a $284m claim arising out of the use of forged warehouse receipts in repo financing transactions.
 (Led by Huw Davies KC.)